The Arts and Humanities Council of Montgomery County (AHCMC) is recruiting panelists!

 With the acknowledgement and understanding that access to resources has been historically limited for certain groups of people, the Arts and Humanities Council of Montgomery County is committed to cultural equity within all funding activities and to serving communities that have been traditionally underrepresented in mainstream funding, discourse, leadership, and resource allocation.
 Individuals who are interested in panel service should carefully review our Equity & Inclusion statement and be committed to the advancement of equity & inclusion.

 Email a professional bio and resume to Takenya LaViscount, AHCMC Grants Director.
+AHCMC panelists are required to have a professional background in the arts and/or humanities.
 No phone calls please.